bitcointranscripts/bitcointranscripts/wasabi/research-club/coinshuffle-plusplus-part-1.md

 No, I just have a comment.

-## Decentralised p2p communication is required.
+## Decentralised p2p communication is required

 Lucas Ontivero: 01:21:43